BottlecapDave/HomeAssistant-OctopusEnergy/_docs/sensors/gas.md

 The total consumption reported by the meter for the previous day in m3.
 If your meter reports in m3, then this will be an accurate value reported by Octopus, otherwise it will be a calculated/estimated value.

+> Please note that this data won't necessarily be available at the stroke of midnight and has been reported to take up to 18 hours for it to appear.
+This integration has no control of this and is at the mercy of when the data is available by Octopus Energy.
+If data is not available within the 24 hour timeframe, then the integration will not be able to pick up and display the data.

 | Attribute | Type | Description |
 |-----------|------|-------------|
 | `mprn` | `string` | The mprn for the associated meter |